Tyjonthomas/github-usersearch/README.md

-# github-usersearch
+# github-user-search
-search for users on Github
+chrome extension for searching full names on Github